NextLevelProgramming0/Operating-Platforms/README.md

 3) What about the process of working through a design document did you find helpful when developing the code?

-   The software design template provided a strong foundation for explaining where the the project was heading and how you should begin to code it.
+   The software design template provided a strong foundation for explaining where the project was heading and how you should begin to code it.

 4) If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?